Abrysvo (Recombinant Respiratory Syncytial Virus Pre-Fusion F Protein)

 What Is Abrysvo Used For?

-Abrysvo is a vaccine that helps protect against respiratory syncytial virus (RSV), a common virus that can cause serious breathing problems in infants and older adults.
+Abrysvo is a vaccine designed to protect individuals from respiratory syncytial virus (RSV), which can cause serious respiratory illnesses.

 Primary Uses